Experimenting making Japanese takoyaki with red bean filling. Wanted a lighter version than straight pancake batter so added 1 egg whipped egg white.

 1/2 teaspoon vanilla extract

 One of the benefits of a cold house is that laminating dough is easier.
-Got a request for morning buns, more about and I haven’t had an opportunity to make some in the new house.
+Got a request for morning buns, and I haven’t had an opportunity to make some in the new house.
 This batch used Peter Reinhart’s all purpose sweet dough recipe in “Artisan Bread Every Day.”
-The dough was prepared the night before, viagra and the morning buns assembled the morning off.
+The dough was prepared the night before, and the morning buns assembled the morning off.
 However, given the rise time requirement, it was more of a lunch bun treat.

 The bake was at 375 degrees for 20 minutes.